Samsung/tizen-docs/docs/platform/reference/mic/mic-reference.md

 The command output states `Marked 'hello.rpm' as installed`, and the `hello.rpm` file is installed in the image.
 Make sure that your RPM is not in the `.ks` file's repository and that your RPM version is newer or equal to the repository RPM version.

-### Example of Creating an Image with a Specific Archive Format
+### Example of creating an image with a ppecific archive format

 You can use MIC to archive the image with a specific format, such as `.zip`, `.tar` (default), `.tar.gz`, or `.tar.bz2`.